Vorticode/solarite/docs/index.md

 - **Minimal Rendering:**  Only changed DOM elements are updated.
 - **Simple State Management**:  No signals and no special state setup required.
 Use regular JavaScript variables and data structures of arbitrary depth.
 - **Two-Way Binding**:  Built-in shorthand for connecting data to form elements.
+- **Keyed Lists**:  An optional `key` attribute makes DOM nodes follow their data when lists reorder.
 - **Scoped CSS**:  Native styles that apply only to your component while still inheriting parent styles--without Shadow DOM.
 - **Automatic Element References**:  Elements with `id` or `data-id` automatically become class properties.